-- •Confirm operation has an adequate supply of soap, disinfectant, hand sanitizer, paper towels and tissues. - · Confirm stock of PPE. - Have touchless thermometers on-site for employee screening, if available.
+- Confirm operation has an adequate supply of soap, disinfectant, hand sanitizer, paper towels and tissues. - Confirm stock of PPE. - Have touchless thermometers on-site for employee screening. - Businesses should keep a minimum quantity of 30-day supply of disinfectant supplies.

-Makeyour own Mask
+Make your own Mask